codio-content/Coding_with_Java-Arrays/.guides/content/Arrays-e942.md

-This Unit introduces you to Arrays written in Javascript.
+This Unit introduces you to Arrays written in Java.

 As usual, you will find some theory and challenges.